-Module Code ASB 1153 Title Basic Mathematics and Statistics Credits 03 Hours Lectures 45 Laboratory - Learning Objectiv es: • Student will gain the basic knowledge in mathematics and statistics for further studies in environmental studies Basic Mathematics: Basic trignometry, real numbers and complex numbers, Indices and logarithms; Co-ordinate systems, differentiations, Maxima and Minima; integration; solution of simple differential equations.
+Module Code ASB 1153 Title Basic Mathematics and Statistics Credits 03 Hours Lectures Laboratory 45 -

+Student will gain the basic knowledge in mathematics and statistics for further studies in environmental studies

+Basic Mathematics: Basic trignometry, real numbers and complex numbers, Indices and logarithms; Co-ordinate systems, differentiations, Maxima and Minima; integration; solution of simple differential equations.
 Statistics: Sampling method, Sampling distribution of the mean, Descriptive statistics- measures of location and dispersion, shapes of distribution.

-Learning Outcome: At the end of the course the students will be able to understand the mathematical and statistical concept and apply this knowledge for further studies
+At the end of the course the students will be able to understand the mathematical and statistical concept and apply this knowledge for further studies